m-budryte/CV/README.md

 - RSpec, Jasmine
 - Travis CI

-**Look At Me Media** (August 2017 - Current)

-*Freelance contributor (Nutrition and Health)*

-- Continuously contributed articles on the online platform, popular in Russia (over 7 mls unique users a month)
-- Researched and produced articles with evidence-based approach on the trends in food, health and nutrition

 **myrecovery** (August 2018 - December 2018)
+Medical Start-Up
 *Junior Content Co-ordinator (Intern)*

-- Continuously QA tested mobile applications
+- Manual QA of mobile applications
-- Uploaded content on the app (articles, videos and others), using YAML and JavaScript languages
+- Content management for the app
-- Created and edited videos using Adobe Premiere, iMovie and Lumen5
+- Created and edited videos using Adobe Premiere, iMovie and Lumen making the app more accessible for users
--  Presented the work results of the content team
+- Presented the work results of the Content team to the rest of the company
-- Coordinated with Operations and Tech teams to deliver on deadlines
+- Communicated with Operations and Tech teams to align on targets

 **TheQuestion** (October 2016 - June 2017)
+Russian Education Start-Up
 *Content Coordinator*

 - Researched and recruited experts for the Q&A online platform
 - Conducted interviews and produced reliable content on a variety of topics
-- Managed social media pages and interacted with users
+- Managed social media pages, collected feedback from users
 - Localised the app into English from Russian
-- QA tested the app
+- QA of mobile app

 ## Other Experience
-**Look At Me Media** (August 2017 - Current) _Freelance contributor (Nutrition and Health)_
+**Look At Me Media** (August 2017 - 2019)
+_Freelance contributor (Nutrition and Health)_

 **Swing Patrol**
 _Volunteer - Doorsome Crew_

 **Food Academy**
-_Volunteer Teacher Assistant for school groups_
+_Volunteer Teaching Assistant for school groups_

 **King's College London - Modern Language Centre** _Volunteer - Russian Speaking Practice_